 Comic @#*£ Strips

-Every Newspaper Comic ever has used these.
-Comics with adult characters, such as Dilbert, or aggressive humor, like Calvin and Hobbes tend to use these more often than tamer comics such as Peanuts.
+- Every Newspaper Comic ever has used these.
+Comics with adult characters, such as Dilbert, or aggressive humor, like Pearls Before Swine tend to use these more often than tamer comics such as Peanuts.

 Beetle: This will teach you to play poker with the chaplain while Sgt.
 Webbing is on the golf course TRAINING!